Gabriela Cowperthwaite: Awards

 Cowperthwaite's 2010 documentary, City Lax: An Urban Lacrosse Story, received the July prize for Best Documentary as well as the Audience Award at the Sonoma International Film Festival.

 Blackfish (2013) earned a BAFTA nomination and an International Documentary Association Award nomination.
 It also made the shortlist for the Oscar feature documentary.

+In 2020, she received an honorary degree from Occidental College.

 Personal life

 Cowperthwaite lives in Los Angeles with her husband and two sons.